 Learning Light have decades of combined experience in supporting organisations of all sizes and across most industries.
 Please give us a call on +44 (0)114 307 2357 for a no-obligations discussion of your requirements.

-Virtual College is an eLearning provider that offers both off-the-shelf and bespoke training for a wide range of industries.
-Their Construction Services team is specialised in the development of custom eLearning solutions for construction industry companies.
+Virtual College is a leading eLearning provider that offers both off-the-shelf and bespoke training for a wide range of industries.
+They offer a range of online courses for the construction sector, including workplace health and safety, BS7671, wiring and welding safety, and more.

-Find out more about Virtual College’s construction industry eLearning services at http://www.virtual-college.co.uk/e-academies/Construction.aspx.
+Find out more about Virtual College’s construction industry courses at https://www.virtual-college.co.uk/expertise/construction.

 Online course provider – Helmsman Services Ltd